carlsonlab/straightlinewasalie/README.md

 **Q: Oh, right.
 Sorry to interrupt.**

-There's a few really great songs on _Expert in a Dying Field_.
+There's also some really fantastic songs on _Expert in a Dying Field_.
 The title track uses the analogy of being an expert in a dying field for what it feels like when a relationship ends but it's still taking up all of your brainspace, which I think is really beautiful.
 "I Want To Listen" is also a really great song, because you can immediately tell that Elizabeth Stokes is a kiwi, in a way that is somehow not true on any other song they've written.

 **Q: Who's Elizabeth Stokes?**